SonjaRasmussen/Node.js_MYSQL/README.md

 ## Manager
-Run command node index-2.js
+Run command $ node index-2.js

 #### What This Does
-Provides a menu of options to View Products, View Low Inventory, Add to Inventory, and Add New Products
+Provides a menu of options and actions;
+* 1. View Products
+* 2. View Low Inventory
+* 3. Add to Inventory
+* 4. Add New Products

 ## Supervisor
-Run command node index-3.js
+Run command $ node index-3.js

 #### What This Does
-View sales by department
+* View sales by department
-Add new departments
+* Add new departments